 Goodwill is tested semi-annually for impairment.
-A reasonably possible change in the key assumptions on which management bases its determination of the recoverable amounts would not result in O2 CZ, Telenor, CETIN CZ or CETIN CEE carrying amounts being higher than their recoverable amounts.
+A reasonably possible change in the key assumptions on which management bases its determination of the recoverable amounts would not result in O2 CZ, O2 Slovakia, Yettel, CETINs carrying amounts being higher than their recoverable amounts.

-O2 CZ
+O2 CZ and O2 Slovakia